 Our plan is designed to meet the needs of people who receive certain Medicaid benefits.
 (Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.)
-To be eligible for our plan you must be eligible for Medicare cost-sharing assistance under Medicaid.
+To be eligible for our plan you must be eligible for Medicare and Full Medicaid Benefits.

-Please note: If you lose your Medicaid eligibility but can reasonably be expected to regain eligibility within 6 month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage during a period of deemed continued eligibility).
+Please note: If you lose your Medicaid eligibility but can reasonably be expected to regain eligibility within 6 month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).